 – Insert an IV line (16-18G catheter) and administer Ringer lactate.

-– Closely monitor pulse, blood pressure and bleeding.
+– Closely monitor: heart rate, blood pressure and bleeding.

-– To prepare for a possible transfusion, determine the patient’s blood type and select potential donors or make sure that blood is available.
-If transfusion is necessary, only use blood that has been screened (HIV-1, HIV-2, hepatitis B, hepatitis C and syphilis).
+– Prepare for a possible transfusion, determine the patient’s blood type, select potential donors or ensure that blood is available.
+If transfusion is necessary, only use blood that has been screened (HIV-1, HIV-2, hepatitis B, hepatitis C, syphilis, and malaria in endemic areas).

-– Evacuate the mole using suction, digital curettage, or careful instrumental curettage (Chapter 9).
+– Evacuate the mole using aspiration, or if not available, digital curettage or careful instrumental curettage (Chapter 9).
 The evacuation should be done under oxytocin, 20 IU in 1 litre of Ringer lactate or 0.9% sodium chloride administered over 2 hours (160 drops/minute) to prevent bleeding and reduce the risk of perforation (the uterine wall is thin and weakened).
 No debris should remain after uterine evacuation.
 If possible, perform an ultrasound to make sure the uterus is empty.

-– Contraceptives, preferably hormonal, for at least one year, or tubal ligation if desired.
+– Provide effective contraception for at least one year, or perform tubal ligation if desired.

 In approximately 10 to 15% of patients, the mole develops into persistent trophoblastic disease or choriocarcinoma.

-– 2 weeks after the evacuation, if possible, perform an ultrasound to make sure the uterus is empty.
-If ultrasound is unavailable and bleeding persists, consider a second aspiration (even when done correctly, retention of molar debris is not uncommon).
+Two weeks after the evacuation, perform an ultrasound if possible to be sure the uterus is empty.
+If ultrasound is not available and bleeding persists, consider a second aspiration (even when done correctly, retention of molar debris is not uncommon).

-– 8 weeks after the evacuation: perform the first follow-up pregnancy test.
-The pregnancy test does not become negative immediately after the evacuation, but it should be negative within 8 weeks.
+Eight weeks after the evacuation, perform the first follow-up pregnancy test.
+The test does not become negative immediately after the evacuation, but it should be negative within 8 weeks.

-If it is positive after 8 weeks or becomes positive during subsequent follow-up despite effective contraception, refer the patient to rule out or treat persistent trophoblastic disease or choriocarcinoma.
+• If the test is positive after 8 weeks or becomes positive during subsequent follow-up despite effective contraception, refer the patient to rule out or treat persistent trophoblastic disease or choriocarcinoma.